Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/publication/tang-2023-multi/index.md

 ---
-title: 'Graspgpt: Leveraging semantic knowledge from a large language model for task-oriented grasping'
+title: Multi-Scale Point Octree Encoding Network for Point Cloud Based Place Recognition

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Chao Tang
+- Zhilong Tang
-- Dehao Huang
-- Wenqi Ge
-- Weiyu Liu
+- Hanjing Ye
 - Hong Zhang

 # Author notes (such as 'Equal Contribution')